qiao-xin/Scripts_for_GB/identify_Ks_peaks_by_fitting_GMM/README.md

 ![Ath.synteny.blocks.ks.distri](/identify_Ks_peaks_by_fitting_GMM/data/Ath.synteny.blocks.ks.distri.png)
 *Figure 1: The distribution of Ks values of syntenic blocks within Arabidopsis genome.*

-Ks peaks corresponding to WGD events of different age were inferred by fitting Gaussian mixture models to Ks distribution.
+Ks peaks corresponding to WGD events of different ages were inferred by fitting Gaussian mixture models to Ks distribution.

 ## Citation
 The manuscript is under review.